dimitras/collos/README.md

 --------------------------------

-This site is a light-weight LIMS that seeks to provide a solution for as low-friction as possible biomaterial tracking and annotation.
+This Rails application is a light-weight LIMS that seeks to provide a solution for as low-friction as possible biomaterial tracking and annotation.
 The domain problem does not leave you much room to be completely frictionless, but we strive to minimize busy work and maximize utility.

-The site itself has documentation on usage, refer to the `About` and `Help` pages.
+The site itself has documentation on usage, refer to `Help` page.
 This document is mainly concerned about the underlying engineering of the site.

+For the barcode labels, we utilize a retouched version of the SPS label system, implemented by Vitale et al.

+## Compatibility

+* Linux
+* Mac OS
+* Windows (not tested)

 ## Technologies